Second-Order Esscher Pricing for L\'evy Models with Applications: Risk Management and Fear Quantification: Risk management application

-In this subsection, we assume that options are illiquid.
+In this section, we investigate how the Esscher martingale measure and jump-diffusion modeling can be used to support risk management in illiquid markets.
 As mentioned in \cite{bondi2020comparing}, if there are many liquid options around, like plain vanilla calls and puts on liquid stocks, we would expect the calibration method to perform best.
 However, in new financial markets, like insurance derivatives, cryptocurrencies, energy, or electricity markets, there are often only a few derivatives or any at all available, or the underlying (like electricity) is difficult to trade in since it is not storable.
-In these cases the calibration method is not implementable, and there is not much choice other than to use the Esscher method which has been done, e.g., in the book by Benth, Benth, and Koekebakker about electricity and related markets, see \cite{benth2008stochastic}.
+In these cases the calibration method is not implementable.
+In such settings, the Esscher measure becomes a practical and theoretically grounded way to construct a risk-neutral pricing measure as has been done, e.g., in the book \cite{benth2008stochastic} about electricity and related markets.
 Besides that, there are few, if at all, studies about practical implementation of hedging strategies in incomplete markets.
 In \cite{bondi2020comparing} the authors main result is that while the Esscher martingale measure based pricing method in a liquid market does underperform the calibration method, as is to be expected, it does so only by less than 5\%.
-So it might be a feasible choice of method in new financial markets.
+So it might be a feasible choice of method in new financial markets.\\